xpqz/dyalog-docs/windows-ui-guide/docs/session-colour-scheme.md

 The first table below shows the colours used for different session components.
 The second table shows how different colours are used to identify different types of data in edit windows.

-Default Colour Scheme - Session
+Table: Default Colour Scheme - Session

 |Colour|Used for                   |Default            |
 |------|---------------------------|-------------------|